277 days ago

 Visa for Indians

-- Visa-Free for Indians until December 31, 2026 (official Malaysian immigration confirmation).
+- Visa-Free for Indians until December 31, 2026 (confirmed on Malaysia's official Immigration Department site).

 - No prior application — present valid Indian passport at airport immigration.